joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Manager Onboarding.md

 * [ ] Almost everything we do is within GitLab and it can sometimes be a challenge keeping up with everything.
 We use the [UX Management Board](https://gitlab.com/gitlab-org/gitlab-design/-/boards/1077469?label_name[]=UX%20Management) in the GitLab Design project as a helpful tool when collaborating with other UX Managers, tracking quarterly OKR progress, or proposing changes that may impact the entire UX department.
 * [ ] You also have a ["To Do" list](https://gitlab.com/dashboard/todos?nav_source=navbar).
 Issues you are assigned to or mentioned on will show up here until you mark them as done.

-###### Getting access to Sketch and Mural
-Product Designers use a variety of design tools, but Sketch and Mural are ones Managers need as well.
-* [ ] Obtain a Sketch seat by going to [Sketch](https://www.sketch.com/support/license-manager/) and use `ux@gitlab.com` in the form.
-An email will be sent to this email address.
-If you don't yet have access to that inbox, Christie will forward you the email.
-Copy the license key, using one of the available seats.
-If there aren’t any available, work with @sarahod to purchase additional.
-* [ ] Obtain a Mural seat by requesting it from @clenneville.

-When onboarding Product Designers, you’ll follow the same process to help them obtain their seats.

 ###### Staying informed
 * [ ] There are over 1000 Slack channels at GitLab.
 You can join as many as you like!
 However, you may find the following channels most useful at first: `#git-help`, `#peopleops`, `#product`, `#questions`, and `#ux`.
 Each stage group also has a Slack channel.
 Each stage group channel normally starts with the letter 'g'.
 For example, the Secure stage group channel is `#g_secure`.
 Join `#managers` for manager-related topics and announcements.
 * [ ] You should have now received an invite for the `Company call` (every day except Friday).
 If you can't attend the call, don't worry, just check the [company call agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) to stay on top of the most important events.